brucemack/brucemack.github.io/ampersand/index.md

 required accuracy?
 Is there a way to make the hardware even simpler?

 I became more interested in this question after coming across [this paper published in the 2007 IEEE International Conference on Communications](https://bregni.faculty.polimi.it/papers/icc2007_simulcast.pdf).
-The authors of this paper were exploring the potential of non-GPS time synchronizaiton methods for use in **simulcast** transmitters in an FM-analog UHF repeater system.
+The authors of this paper were exploring the potential of non-GPS time synchronization methods for use in **simulcast** transmitters in an FM-analog UHF repeater system.
 From what I can tell, the requirements for simulcast are much more stringent than they are for receiver voting.
 The paper proposes the use of plain-old [Network Time Protocol (NTP)](https://datatracker.ietf.org/doc/html/rfc5905) instead of GPS to obtain the necessary time